Best Keyboard Apps for Android (2026): AI-Powered Typing Showdown

 Microsoft SwiftKey: The Personalization Champion

 SwiftKey was one of the first truly smart keyboards, and Microsoft has continued to improve it year after year.
-In 2025, it's particularly strong for multilingual users and those who value deep personalization.
+In 2026, it's particularly strong for multilingual users and those who value deep personalization, with enhanced AI capabilities powered by Microsoft's latest language models.

 Key Features